Please note that the information on this page is under review and will be updated shortly.

 Once NBN Co has announced that your area is ready for service you will have 18 months to move your service to the new NBN network.

 The majority of existing landline and internet services will be disconnected.
-All services that are supplied over Telstra’s copper and cable broadband networks will be disconnected.
+Most services that are supplied over Telstra’s copper and cable broadband networks will be disconnected.
 This includes services that are supplied by Telstra directly, as well as services that other telecommunications service providers supply using Telstra’s copper network.
+Talk to your service provider for more information about whether disconnection applies to you.

 If you have ordered a service before the disconnection date your existing services will be available for up to six months while you wait for your NBN service.